A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Discussion and Conclusion

 Moreover, choosing appropriate performance metrics is important.
 To start with, this version of the environment is only designed to measure the makespan.
 This is a common and useful performance measure for both the FJSSP and the FJSSP-W. In future updates, the environment will be expanded to include further performance measures.
 As a computing time limit, we suggest a duration of 20 minutes per algorithm run.
 This time limit was also used for the present reference results.
 To grade the computing environment and understand the solver's performance in practical terms, users are expected to report their hardware specifications and the computational resources used.

 To ensure that the experiments can be replicated by others, it is necessary to provide detailed descriptions of the setup and parameters.
-This applies for the parameters of the benchmarking environment (it is recommended to keep the default parameters in Sec.~\ref{sec:benchmark}) as well as for the strategy parameters of the solvers.
+This applies to the parameters of the benchmarking environment (it is recommended to keep the default parameters in Sec.~\ref{sec:benchmark}) as well as for the strategy parameters of the solvers.
 Whether using default settings or custom configurations, transparency in describing the algorithms and experimental conditions is key.
 This allows other researchers to reproduce the experiments and verify the results.
+The same applies for the uncertainty simulations.
+As the probability distributions are controlled by the respective parameter choices, either the default parameters should be used or the parameter configuration must be used consistently, In any way, the parameter choices must be reported to establish reproducibility and comparability of the performance results.

-Since the benchmark environment is clearly aimed at heuristic scheduling procedures and evolutionary algorithms in particular, it is necessary to take the stochasticity of these algorithms into account.
+Since the benchmark environment is aimed at heuristic scheduling procedures and evolutionary algorithms in particular, it is necessary to take the stochasticity of these algorithms into account.
 This is another important aspect to evaluate the stability of the solver and to understand the reliability and consistency of the results.
-To this end, developers of such solvers are demanded to conduct repeated experiments and to analyze the fluctuations in the results.
+To this end, developers of such solvers are required to conduct repeated experiments and to analyze the fluctuations in the results.
 The present paper recommends a minimum amount of $20$ repetitions on each instance to appropriately take into account random effects.
+The same stochasticity is present with the uncertainty simulations.
+These likewise need to be repeated sufficiently often to gather meaningful results.
+The recommendation for the number of simulations to determine the robust makespan $C_r$ is at least 30, while large problem instances with more resources (worker or machines) could warrant a higher number to ensure reliable results.